checkly/checkly-cli/README.md

 ### `npx checkly deploy`

 Deploys all your checks and associated resources like alert channels to your Checkly account.

-Use the `--force` flag to skip the confirmation dialog.
+- `--force` or `-f`: Skips the confirmation dialog when deploying.
+Handy in CI environments.

 # Authentication